 (Note: There are many different ways to define the term “beauty.”
 We provide a working definition, but one of the goals of this lesson and series of lessons is for students to come to their own understanding of the term and concept.)

-- Help students understand that one reason we look closely at ourselves is to start understanding who we are as physical people, which is often the first thing we notice about ourselves and each other.
-One thing we often notice—also one of the first things other people notice about us—but sometimes don’t talk about, is the color of our own skin and each other’s skin.
+- Help students understand that one reason that we look closely at ourselves is to start understanding who we are as physical people, which is often the first thing we notice about ourselves and each other.
+One thing we often notice—also one of the first things other people notice about us—but sometimes don’t talk about is the color of our own skin and each other’s skin.
 With your class, discuss these questions: What is color?
 What is skin?
 What is skin color?
 Why is it important?
 Why isn’t it important?
 Why might some people find it challenging to talk about these topics?

 - When students finished painting the portraits, leave them to dry.
-Come together as a class to talk about what it means to critique others’ art, and develop students’ comments into guidelines for the critiques.
-For example: When students workshop one another’s artwork, they should focus on giving them specific compliments and maybe one thoughtful suggestion.
+As a class, talk about what it means to critique others’ art, and develop students’ comments into guidelines for the critiques.
+For example: When students workshop one another’s artwork, they should focus on giving specific compliments and maybe one thoughtful suggestion.
 Chart the guidelines your class comes up with for a helpful workshop.
-Some starting points for conversation could be colors used, attention paid to detail or favorite parts of the portrait.
+Some starting points for conversation could be colors used, attention paid to detail, or favorite parts of the portrait.

-- Circulate among the groups to look at your classmates’ self-portraits so you may give each other helpful feedback.
-Share anything new you noticed about yourselves and your classmates during this activity.
+- Take time to visit each group and to look at students’ self-portraits so you may give helpful feedback.
+Share anything you noticed about your students, their portraits, and their critiques during this activity.
 (Note: Try to focus the conversation around the theme of skin color or, if it has come up, race.
 If students are struggling to stay with these themes, you may want to start a separate conversation about why skin color can be difficult to talk about and what might make it a more comfortable topic.)

-- Either in groups or in your journals, reflect on why or how you thought this activity was helpful or important.
-Discuss or write down any further questions the activity brought up for you and the class.
+- Either in groups or in journals, have students reflect on why or how this activity was helpful or important.
+Direct students to discuss and/or write down any further questions the activity brought up for then.

 A self-portrait involves learning about different parts of your face and even your body.
 Working with art materials also means learning words for different colors.
 Depending on the level of the students’ English, explore the distinction of colors.
 This means not only “red,” “orange,” “yellow,” but also terms such as “shade,” “light,” “dark,” and “darken.”
 As you work on your portrait, make labels on sticky notes for any new nouns, verbs, or adjectives you learn.
 Keep them beside your portrait.
 Once the portraits have dried, put your sticky notes in appropriate places on your portrait.
 Challenge yourself to see if the same words might also find homes on some of your classmates’ portraits!
 Practice using these words in sentences as you critique your classmates’ work.